ellabellla/fschema/README.md

 }
 ```

 A file is an array containing the data of the file, as a sting, and an optional object containing file properties.
+The first string will be treated as the data and the first object will be treated as the file properties.
+Any addition elements in the array will be ignored.
+This is useful for creating comments.
 ```json
 {
     "root": {